mattyonweb/chinese-reminder/README.md

 If there are no installed dictionary files, the default one will be used (see `examples` directory).

+### Running on Windows

+Analogous steps should be followed to install the source code on Windows.

+Note that, while being functionally equivalent to Linux, for some reason the GUI looks uglier on Windows.

 ## Dictionary files

 Dictionary files are TSV (Tab-Separated Values) files such as the one in the `examples` directory.

+On Linux, these files are stored in: `~/.local/share/chinese-reminder/V1`

+On Windows, these files are stored in: `C:\Users\<insert-here-your-user>\AppData\Local\chinese-reminder\chinese-reminder\V1`.

 The words dictionary is called `dictionary.tsv` and must look like this: